Study With Us - BA (Hons) Philosophy...

 Please contact us either by making an online enquiry below or by calling 0121 3608118.

-Reflections from a 2019 BA Philosophy Study Weekend
+Reflections from a 2019 BA (Hons) Philosophy and the Catholic Tradition Study Weekend

 Students particularly enjoyed:

-BA in Philosophy and the Catholic Tradition Students - 2019
+BA (Hons) Philosophy and the Catholic Tradition Students - 2019

 - "Superb subject knowledge, conveyed in a wonderful, enthusiastic style.
 Give a real understanding of how to approach the subject and the essay."